gtxaspec/wz_mini_hacks/README.md

 ---

-IMP_CONTROL:  Tune various options presented by IMP.
-Works for audio and video.
-Only available when RTSP server is enabled
+IMP_CONTROL:  Tune various audio and video parameters supported by IMP.
+Only available when RTSP server is enabled, values are reset to default upon reboot.

 `cmd imp_control <command> <value>`